Travel & conservation company, since 1991

 These companies strongly request that the respective authorities take note of the mounting global opposition to these practices and begin a process of shutting them down.

 The established predator research and scientific community do not recognise any of the breeders or operating facilities as having conservation merit.
-In marketing themselves, breeding facilities confuse the conservation messages and priorities, specifically with lions, which in turn results in a misdirection of vital funding that negatively impacts wild lion populations.
+In marketing themselves, breeding facilities confuse the conservation messages and priorities, specifically with lions, resulting in a misdirection of vital funding that negatively impacts wild lion populations.

 There is a deep concern about the welfare conditions of the animals kept in these facilities.
-Canned hunting does not reduce the hunting pressure on wild lions and is unethical.
+Canned hunting is unethical and does not reduce the hunting pressure on wild lions.

 Furthermore, the companies commit themselves to the following:

-– To not book or otherwise support any breeder or operator that contributes to the cycle of breeding, exploitation and senseless killing of predators.
+– To not book or otherwise support any breeder or operator contributing to the cycle of breeding, exploitation and senseless killing of predators.
 This includes all petting and ‘walking with lion’ facilities.

 – To continue in endeavours towards wildlife conservation and economic development across Africa.